Key Takeaways:

 Facilitative Mediation

-When it comes to this mediation style, the third party plays a less impactful role.
+In this mediation style, the third party plays a less significant role.
 He or she guides spouses through the process and makes sure they understand their options and the impact of their choices.
-Ideally, the result is a mutually beneficial resolution both parties agree on.
+Ideally, the result is a mutually beneficial resolution that both parties agree on.

 In facilitative mediation, the moderator is more removed.
 He or she asks questions and steers the proceedings but doesn’t usually interject or make suggestions.

-In the end, it falls to the spouses involved to hash out and agree to terms on their own.
+Ultimately, it falls to the spouses involved to negotiate and agree on terms.

-This may be the best mediation style in some instances, especially when the two sides share similar goals.
+This may be the most effective mediation style in some cases, especially when the two sides share similar goals.
 In high-conflict situations, it may not always be as effective.

 Transformative Mediation